barryvdh/laravel-debugbar/readme.md

 Laravel Debugbar comes with two Twig Extensions.
 These are tested with [rcrowe/TwigBridge](https://github.com/rcrowe/TwigBridge) 0.6.x

-Add the following extensions to you config/extensions.php
+Add the following extensions to you TwigBridge config/extensions.php (or register the extensions manually)

     'Barryvdh\Debugbar\Twig\Extension\Debug',
     'Barryvdh\Debugbar\Twig\Extension\Stopwatch',